 Lugard Footbridge, Kaduna

-The Lugard Footbridge is a 113 year-old pedestrian bridge currently located in the General Hassan Park, Kaduna.
-It was originally built in Zungeru, present day Niger State by Frederick Lugard in 1904.
+The Lugard Footbridge a 113-year-old pedestrian bridge currently located in the General Hassan Park, Kaduna.
+Originally built in Zungeru, present-day Niger State by Frederick Lugard in 1904.
 At the time, Zungeru was the capital of the Northern Protectorate of Nigeria.

 Kajuru Castle, Kaduna